Who are the Mental Health Ambassadors?

 - Collaborate to develop social media content related to coping skills and community resources

-- Ask for social and operational support if life circumstances or mental health symptoms interfere with your ability to keep up with responsibilities
+- Practice good boundary setting: we ask for social and operational support when life circumstances or mental health symptoms interfere with our ability to keep up with responsibilities.